history of dog training alaska dog works

 Dog training in the 80s and 90s

-Many dog trainers came along in the 50s, 60s and 70s, but it was Karen Pryor’s Don’t Shoot the Dog, published in 1984, that provided a strong foothold for today’s force-free, reward-based training methods.
+Many dog trainers came along in the 50s, 60s, and 70s, but it was Karen Pryor’s Don’t Shoot the Dog, published in 1984, that provided a strong foothold for today’s force-free, reward-based training methods.
 She introduced the mainstream dog training community to clicker training, which helped propel force-free, science-based humane training methods to new heights around the world.

-Another trainer of note is Terry Ryan, an award-winning author who began training dogs in 1968.
+Another notable trainer is Terry Ryan, an award-winning author who began training dogs in 1968.
 According to legacycanine.com, “She was Program Coordinator for the Dean of the College of Veterinary Medicine, Washington State University, from 1981 until 1994.
-The programs involved the study of the human-animal bond and implementation of animal-assisted therapy programs.
+The programs involved the study of the human-animal bond and the implementation of animal-assisted therapy programs.
 She was one of the original members of the Delta Society (now called Pet Partners), an international resource on the human-animal bond.
 Terry wrote some of Delta’s early training literature and was one of the first Delta Pet Partners animal evaluators.
-She presented several times at The International Association of Human-Animal Interaction Organization’s Symposiums.”
+She presented several times at The International Association of Human-Animal Interaction Organization’s symposia.”

 Along with Bob and Marian Bailey, Ryan held training camps around the world to introduce positive reinforcement training to a growing number of trainers, demonstrating how operant conditioning could be made more accessible and applicable to dog behavior.